AriFordsham/GHCWiki/type-functions-solving.md

   - SubstVar (formerly, Local) applies to variable equalities (both locals and wanteds)
 - With SubstFam and SubstVar, we always substitute locals into wanteds and never the other way around.
 We perform substitutions exhaustively.
 For SubstVar, this is crucial to avoid non-termination.
 - We should probably use SubstVar on all variable equalities before using SubstFam, as the former may refine the left-hand sides of family equalities, and hence, lead to Top being applicable where it wasn't before.
-- We use SubstFam and SubstVar to substitute wanted equalities **only** if their right-hand side contains a flexible type variables (which for variable equalities means that we apply SubstVar only to flexible variable equalities).
+- We use SubstFam and SubstVar to substitute wanted equalities **only** if their right-hand side contains a flexible type variables (which for variable equalities means that we apply SubstVar only to flexible variable equalities).  **TODO** This is not sufficient while we are inferring a type signature as SPJ's example shows: `|- a ~ [x], a ~ [Int]`.
+Here we want to infer `x := Int` before yielding `a ~ [Int]` as an irred.
+So, we need to use SubstVar and SubstFam also if the rhs of a wanted contains a flexible variable.
+This unfortunately makes termination more complicated.

 Notes: